 Other Courses: It is best to use the "Have a Question About this Course" button at the top of the appropriate Course page, but should you wish to talk to us about courses not listed on our website, please use our Ontario Courses Contact Form, our Manitoba Courses Contact Form or call us at 1.855.PINCHIN (746-2446) ext 1335.

 - Pinchin Consulting Services: To contact us about Consulting Services related to this course, please us the blue "Contact Us" button in the left hand column to reach us via email or phone.

 Have a Question for Our Course Leader?

 Pinchin delivers close to a hundred seminars per year and we recognize that some people are not comfortable asking potentially sensitive questions in an open forum.
 We will gladly deal with these one-on-one but if you want to email the question ahead of time, we'll make sure we answer it during the seminar.
-Send questions to General Inquiries.
+Send questions to General Inquiries at our Head Office.